 There are three issues to be dealt with here.
 The first is that a driver must not move their vehicle unless their view to the front and sides is unimpaired.
 This means that the windshield and front side windows must be clear of ice and snow and defogged.
-Expect to be ticketed and directed to park until you comply should you choose not to do this.
+Expect to be ticketed and directed to the roadside until you have cleared your windows properly.

 What about the back window?
 I dare say that a defensive driver would not drive without clearing theirs.
 For those that choose not to, remember that mirrors must provide you with an undistorted view to the rear.
 If you don't have a right outside mirror, that view must be provided by the inside mirror, so the rear window would have to be cleared.
 If you do, both outside mirrors must be clear as well.

 Finally, snow left on your vehicle can be considered to be cargo, which "means all articles or material carried by a vehicle, including those used in the operation of the vehicle."
 Cargo must be secured before you drive so failing to clean off a cargo of snow and ice could result in an unsecured load ticket.

 Oddly, the monetary penalty for cargo security violations is significantly more than that for driving when you cannot see properly.